Emulator Issues #267

-#44 Updated by NeoBrainX almost 5 years ago
+#44 Updated by NeoBrainX over 8 years ago

 P.S.: With a ridiculous amount of effort and care, it would be possible to fix this game even for higher internal resolutions.
 What you basically need to do at the end of the vertex shader stage is to preliminary convert the output coordinates to the theoretical screen space of 1xIR and then transform it back to clipspace such that the output is the same.
 Note that I'm intentionally being vague here because I'm not even sure myself how it would look in detail, nevertheless it will likely be quite the mess.

 #45 Updated by JMC4789 over 8 years ago